SIMMORSAL/Vextra/ReadMe.md

 `applyColorToLogo` : You can choose to have colors applied to your logo when you navigate the site, which you can disable by setting this to false.

 ## About Me

+Data in this page consists of two parts.
+One holds image, name, and two long strings.
+And the other one is a list of History objects that you can fill with anything that demonstrates your abilities and the things you've done.

+Edit this in:
+`/data/local/dataAboutMePage.ts`

 ```js
 interface AboutMeData {
   image?: string;